giselesikeh/support-aware-stream-calibration/data/README.md

     └── snow/
 ```

-The original experiments were run in Google Colab with Google Drive paths.
-Before rerunning locally, update the dataset roots in the notebook configuration cells or in the relevant config files.
+The original experiments were run in Google Colab using Google Drive paths.
+Before rerunning locally or in another environment, update the dataset root paths in the notebook configuration cells or in the relevant config files.

 ## Do not commit large or restricted files